 For the duration of the MOU Schedules, the Met Office will:

-Provide the Services to ensure the effective operation and contract management of the Systems.hold rBEIS withintimehere should be a minimum required,time
+Provide the Services to ensure the effective operation and contract management of the Systems.

+The Met Office Representative will hold regular meetings with the Suppliers where minutes are taken and sent to BEIS within a reasonable time of the meeting.
+It is anticipated there should be a minimum of quarterly meetings with the Suppliers, with an expectation that more regular meetings may be held from time to time with the Suppliers where the Met Office and BEIS agree that more regular meetings are required, and such meetings are proportionate to the management needs for each Supplier.

+An output from the Suppliers’ performance meetings shall be performance report(s) that are submitted by the Supplier and shared with BEIS within a reasonable time of the meeting.
 Jointly develop and agree a forward plan that is reviewed annually to coincide with preparations for the start of the financial year and provides an overview of change activities for the Systems or Services.

 Maintain contracts of supply with third parties required to deliver the Services as agreed by the Participants.